A syntax-highlighting pager for git, diff, and grep output

 Which pager to use.

 The default pager is `less`.
-You can also change pager by setting the environment variables DELTA_PAGER, BAT_PAGER, or PAGER (and that is their order of priority).
-This option overrides all environment variables above.
+You can also change pager by setting

 --paging <auto|always|never>